SAM81221/Stop-Check-Go_TAPIR/README.md

 **License Notice**

-This code is part of an unpublished manuscript and is currently under embargo.
-Please do not redistribute.
-The code will be made publicly available upon article publication.
+This repository is provided for transparency and academic review.
+It is **not licensed for reuse or redistribution** at this time.
+Please contact stefany.ayala.montano@uniklinik-freiburg.de for questions or collaboration.

 ## Description